maxdiluca/virtualrealitylab/content/authors/CA_Hyunyoung_Kim/_index.md

 # Alumni (A)
 ---

-I am an Assistant Professor in the School of Computer Science at the University of Birmingham.
+I am a Lecturer in Computer Science in the School of Computer Science at the University of Birmingham.
 I am interested in providing tools for everyone to fabricate interactive objects for their unique problems.
 My research method encompasses developing fabrication tools, proposing novel applications such as shape-changing interfaces using on the tools, and conducting user studies to identify usability problems of the tools.
 I have experience both in academia and industry, focusing on HCI and UX design.
 I have a strong academic record since my PhD, publishing full papers at CHI and UIST.
 I am also supervising three PhD students and actively involved academic communities.
 I have been working in five different countries (UK, Denmark, France, Germany, and South Korea), broadening my research skills and network.